"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 And lastly, the options section gives you access to many other settings options.
 Here you can define how many results to show per page.

-The option to highlight search terms, search posts that include all search terms or not.
+The option to highlight search terms and posts that include all search terms or not.
 There are more search options to define here.

-Remember to always click on the Save button once you’re done with each settings.
+Remember to click the Save button once you’re done with each set.

 If you need to add a search bar to WordPress navigational menus, this tutorial will help you achieve that.